armurox/simulated_portfolio/README.md

 Allows the user to see their password as they type it, to avoid mistakes.

 ---
 Please note that the Login and Logout functions and all functions in helpers.py came with the assignment starter code and are not my work.
-Starter code ©2023 David J. Malan/ Harvard.
+Starter code ©2023 David J. Malan/ Harvard